 Note that most obviously require you to agree with terms and conditions before connecting.
 And you may have restrictions on both speed, availability, and access to particular websites and online services.

-Accessing the public WiFi brings up a useful page with local and tourist information.
-This includes an obvious option to access the Internet.
+Accessing the public WiFi brings up a useful page with local information.
+This includes an option to access the wider Internet.

 Freewave